ystskm/node-grunt-runner/README.md

 ```

 type `end`
-Emit when all taskList is ended.
+Emit when all in "taskList" are ended.
 ```js
 runner.on('end', function() { ... })
 ```